Worship Together In-Person or Online!

 - Give online using the "Donate" button at the top of this page.

 - Text your donation to 844-904-1808 and enter the amount you want to give in the message space.
-You will need to register the first time, even if you are registered with Vanco for online giving or the mobile app.
-Video instructions.
+You will need to register the first time, even if you are already registered with Vanco.

 It's OK to Not Be OK